chris-bc/wendigo/README.md

   * [ ] Bluetooth services
   * [ ] WiFi
 * [ ] Create Flipper UI
+  * [ ] Improve FZ memory management
+    * [ ] Currently memory is exhausted after approx. 6-7 minutes continuous scanning
+    * [ ] Search, search, search for memory leaks
+    * [ ] Hopefully find a FreeRTOS hook or config so I can provide a function when low on memory
+    * [ ] Currently FZ reboots, displaying "Flipper restarted: Out of memory" after boot
+    * [ ] Instead, prune device cache when low on memory
+      * [ ] Configurable techniques as with Gravity - prune based on RSSI, time since last seen, or tagged status
+      * [ ] Allow different techniques for different radios
+    * [ ] If FreeRTOS or FZ hook can't be found, estimate an upper bound for device cache through trial & error
   * [X] Settings
     * [ ] Retrieve and change MACs
     * [X] Enable/Disable radios